Assyrian-Remote-OpenSource-Society/Assyrian-Phrases/README.md

 fish b'shayno <BR>
 ܦܽܘܫ ܒܫܲܝܢܵܐ <BR>
 Found in the New Testament, but evident to have been used prior, such as Akkadian "pūšbašlāmu" (remain with peace / good health / wellbeing). <BR>

+you can take the horse to the river, but you can't make it drink <BR>
+... <BR>
+you can take the horse to the river, but you can't make it drink <BR>
+soosa kamsit lablitli al'nahra, eena le amsit mashtitle <BR>
+... <BR>
+... <BR>
+... <BR>
+... <BR>
+A popular saying in English.
+Origin is not known to this document at this time. <BR>

 ## Contribution